-Does Mars have a North Star? | EarthSky.org
+EarthSky | Is there a North Star for Mars?

+We sometimes get this question.
 The North Star for Earth is Polaris.
 Does our next-door neighbor planet, Mars, have the same North Star as Earth?
-If not, does Mars have a star located more or less above its North Pole?
+If not, does Mars have a star located more or less above its north pole?

 Let’s talk about what we mean by North Star.
 Every planet in our solar system spins on its axis.
 Earth’s spin is what defines the length of our day of approximately 24 hours.
 If you continue the imaginary line of a planet’s axis out into space – in a northern direction as measured from earthly north – it might point to a star that’s visible to the eye.
 Or it might not.
 We call such stars pole stars, or North Stars.
 On Earth, that northern pole star – less than a degree from the north celestial pole – is the beloved star Polaris.
 Scouts and hikers know you can use Polaris to find the direction north, when compasses fail.